Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

 ### Train and export your custom model

-To train your model with your training data, go to your Custom Vision project and click on `Train`.
+- Go to your Custom Vision project and click on `Train`.

-To export the model, select the`Performances` tab and then click the `Export` button.
-Choose the `Vision AI DevKit` option to download your new custom model, then uncompress them to a folder on your system.
+- Select the `Performances` tab and then click the `Export` button.
+- Choose the `Vision AI DevKit` option to download your new custom model, then uncompress the files to a folder on your system.

 ## Deploy your custom model to your device

 To deploy your custom model, we will first store your model in a publicly accessible location and then update the configuration of the `AI Vision Dev Kit Get Started Module (preview)`, (used in the Quick Start) to use the model you just trained.
-We will place the mdoel files in a cloud blob store.
+We will place the model files in a cloud blob store.
 A public OneDrive link would work as well.

 ### Upload new model files to Azure Blob Store

-- Create a storage account:

-    ```cmd
-    az storage account create --name {storageaccountname} --resource-group AiDevKitResources --location westus --sku Standard_LRS --kind StorageV2
-    ```

-    Note: Replace {storageaccountname} in the command-line with a unique name.
-The name can be no more than 24 characters long and must be in lower-case letters.

-- Login to the [Azure portal](http://portal.azure.com){:target="_blank"} and go to your new storage resource.
+- Login to the [Azure portal](http://portal.azure.com){:target="_blank"} and create a new storage resource.
+  - Use a unique name (less than 24 characters in length, using all lower case letters)
+  - SKU = Standard_LRS
+  - Kind = Storage V2

 - From the `overview` tab, click on `Blobs` service.
 - Click `Add a new container`, using a name such as `model001`, selecting `Container (anonymous read access for containers and blobs)` for the `Public access level`.

 - Click on the container you created, then click `Upload`.
 - Select the three files downloaded from the Custom Vision service and click `Upload`.
-- Copy the three URLs for each of these files for use later.
+- Copy the three URLs for each of these files for later use.

 ### Modify the configuration of the `Get Started` module

 - Login to the [Azure portal](http://portal.azure.com){:target="_blank"} and go to your ioT Hub resource.
 - Click the `IoT Edge` tab and then click on your device named `myAiDevKitDevice`.
 - Click on the `AIVisionDevkitGetStartedModule` module name and click on `Module Identity Twin`.
-- Update the properties `ModelUrl`, `LabelUrl` and `ConfigURL` to the URLs you just recieved and click `Save`.
+- Update the properties `ModelUrl`, `LabelUrl` and `ConfigURL` to the URLs you just received and click `Save`.

 ```terminal
 {